ricketytoc/tp/docs/DeveloperGuide.md

 ### Importing data file

-1. Exporting the data file.
+1. Importing the data file.

-    1. Test case: `import fy2324.json`
+    1. Test case: `export fy2324.json`, followed by `clear`, then `import fy2324.json`<br>
        Prerequisites: The application has read access to the specified file path.
-The file `fy2324.json` must exist at the specified file path - which will be the directory where EmployeeManager is in this case.
+The file `fy2324.json` must exist at the specified file path - which will be the directory where EmployeeManager is in this case.<br>
        Expected: The data file `fy2324.json` will be imported into the application and overwrite existing data.

-    1. Test case: `import fy9999.json`
+    1. Test case: `import fy9999.json`<br>
-       Prerequisites: The file `fy9999.json` does not exist in the directory where EmployeeManager is.
+       Prerequisites: The file `fy9999.json` does not exist in the directory where EmployeeManager is.<br>
        Expected: Error details shown in the status message.

-   1. Test case: `export fy2324.json`, followed by removing some of the brackets in the exported `fy2324.json` file using any text editor, followed by `import fy2324.json`.
+   1. Test case: `export fy2324.json`, followed by removing some of the brackets in the exported `fy2324.json` file using any text editor, followed by `import fy2324.json`.<br>
-      Prerequisites: The file `fy2324.json` is corrupted (the data does not conform to the format of EmployeeManager's data file).
+      Prerequisites: The file `fy2324.json` is corrupted (the data does not conform to the format of EmployeeManager's data file).<br>
       Expected: Error details shown in the status message.